Ron Dermer: Reactions

-Dermer not only rejected the SPLC’s criticism but also criticized the SPLC for singling out as anti-Muslim extremists Gaffney, Daniel Pipes, Maajid Nawaz, and especially Ayaan Hirsi Ali who publicly defends the rights of Muslim women.
+Dermer not only rejected the SPLC's criticism but also criticized the SPLC for singling out as anti-Muslim extremists Gaffney, Daniel Pipes, Maajid Nawaz, and especially Ayaan Hirsi Ali who publicly defends the rights of Muslim women.
 In his remarks, Dermer described "militant Islam" as a "virulent ideology now ascendant in the Muslim world" that must be defeated but also distinguished from Islam itself.
 On a separate occasion, Dermer distinguished between militant Islam and Islam more broadly, warning his audience that while militant Islamists aim to create a world in which “women are chattel, gays are hanged and minorities are either eliminated or persecuted” they must reject the idea that “the problem is Islam itself.”
-In fact, during his tenure, Dermer did outreach to the Muslim community, including hosting an annual Iftar dinner at the Ambassador’s Residence at which he always made clear that he represented all of Israel’s citizens including its more than 1.5 million Muslim citizens.
+In fact, during his tenure, Dermer did outreach to the Muslim community, including hosting an annual Iftar dinner at the Ambassador's Residence at which he always made clear that he represented all of Israel's citizens including its more than 1.5 million Muslim citizens.

 In September 2018, the Israeli Civil Service Commission began an investigation into Dermer's handling of information regarding possible sexual harassment issues related to an employee hired by the State, but the investigation was dropped.

-In July 2019, the Civil Service Commission rejected a request by Netanyahu and then Foreign Minister, Israel Katz, to extend Dermer's term as Israel's Ambassador to the United States because Israel was in the middle of an election campaign and because Dermer’s tenure had already been unusually long.
-Reporting on the episode, a leading Israeli news site Mako stated: “While it is true that the Civil Service should weigh the length of an ambassador’s term [in determining if he or she should be extended], Ambassador Ron Dermer has done an incredible service to the State of Israel and to its national security, and that must trump all other considerations.”
-Dermer was ultimately extended through January 20, 2021.
+Plan for the mass expulsion of Palestinians from Gaza

+After the start of the Gaza war in October 2023, an article in The Intercept claimed Netanyahu had tasked Dermer with designing plans to “thin” the Palestinian population in the Gaza Strip “to a minimum,” the plan having two main elements: The first would use the pressure of the war and humanitarian crisis to persuade Egypt to allow refugees to flow to other Arab countries, and the second would open up sea routes so that Israel “allows a mass escape to European and African countries.”